Travel guide

 Street in Cotonou, Benin, where a traveler uses their eSIM to get internet

-Coverage and where the signal reaches
+Coverage and signal availability

-What to expect by area:
+What to expect depending on the area:

 Local operators in Benin

-Operator Network Strength
+Operator Network type Strength

 MTN Benin Extensive 4G Best overall coverage in the country